Assistant Professor of English

 Will Korver is married to his wife, Kasey, whom he first met in Tulsa in 2010; they have an energetic Mini-Australian Shepherd named Ellie and an ornery (yet loving) American Snowshoe called Athena.
 They attend Asbury United Methodist Church.
 Will graduated from Broken Arrow High School.
 While attending Oklahoma Baptist University, Will earned his BA by double-majoring in history and English; he also minored in creative writing.
 At Northeastern State University (Oklahoma), Will earned his MA with a primary emphasis in literature and a secondary emphasis in composition and rhetoric.
 In 2010, Will penned his Thesis: The Indebtedness of J.R.R.
 Tolkien’s Elves to the Fairies of William Shakespeare.
-He continues to work on his dissertation in order to complete his Ph.D.
-In addition to his previous experiences as an English teacher and as a tutor, he has also mowed lawns for his Dad’s lawn-care company, worked as a delivery driver, salesman, and assembly-line worker at Fizz-O Water Company, penned articles for the website BroadbandCensus.com, and helped to install pharmacy shelving and cabinets with Pharmacy Design Group in the past as well.
+In May 2019, Will earned his PhD by completing his dissertation: The Ecophilosophy of J.R.R.
+Tolkien: Rural, Urban, and Wilderness Roads to Conscientious Living and Environmental Guardianship.
+In addition to his previous experiences as an English teacher and as a tutor at Oklahoma State University, he has also mowed lawns for his Dad’s lawn-care company, worked as a delivery driver, salesman, and assembly-line worker at Fizz-O Water Company, penned articles for the website BroadbandCensus.com, and helped to install pharmacy shelving and cabinets with Pharmacy Design Group in the past as well.

 Passion and Mission: